ValentineCodes/kitso/README.md

 # ⛓ Kitso

-🧪 An open-source, up-to-date starter-Kit for building decentralized applications on the Lukso blockchain.
-It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.
+🧪 An open-source, comprehensive starter kit for building decentralized applications (dApps) on the LUKSO blockchain using React Native and Foundry/Hardhat.
+This kit streamlines the process for developers, offering an efficient way to create, deploy, and interact with smart contracts while building intuitive user interfaces.

 ⚙️ Built using React Native, Hardhat, Wagmi, Viem, and Typescript.